 PDK Diagnosis information

-These pages contain information that has been accumulated over the years when working with individuals and workshops through their PDK problems.
+These pages contain information that has been accumulated over multiple years when working with individuals and workshops through their PDK problems.
 It is only relevant for the 911 (7 speed PDK), Boxster or Cayman platforms.

 I’ve done the best job I can of testing and checking all of the information provided, but due to the nature of PDK problems I clearly can’t guarantee that this information will work for you for every circumstance.
 You also might notice that some of the information provided contradicts fault information in the Porsche official documents.
 This is due to experience showing that the Porsche documents aren’t always correct.